MetaBarj0/trinitycore-in-docker/README.md

 # Intro

 A docker compose trinitycore server builder.
-The purpose is to build an alpine based docker images for databases, world and auth server.
+The purpose is to build docker images for databases, world, auth server and tools.

 # Who